 This post is part of a series of posts containing practice questions for the AP Psychology exam.
 They reflect the content and style of the 2024-2025 revision of the AP Psychology exam.

 I want to be transparent about the limitations of my own questions.
-I have not tested these questions as much as I would like.
-I did not expect to posting them, and there is little time before the exam.
+Because the curriculum is relatively new, I have not been able to test these questions as thoroughly as I would like.
 Like Washington, I am unconscious of intentional error.
 I am too conscious of my faults to think that these questions are error-free.
 I hope that you will view them with indulgence.

 I welcome feedback, corrections, and questions.